ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 <!--#/istutorial#-->

-## Clone Terraform template examples repo
+## Clone examples repo
 {: #vmware-as-a-service-vdc-clonerepo}
 {: step}

-The example terraform templated for {{site.data.keyword.vmware-service_full}} are located in [Git](https://github.com/IBM/vmwaas-terraform-examples):
+The example terraform templates for {{site.data.keyword.vmware-service_full}} are located in [Git](https://github.com/IBM/vmwaas-terraform-examples).

 Clone the examples repo into your local machine, for example laptop or a virtual server with Internet access.

-For example with GitHub CLI:
+For example using GitHub CLI:

 ```bash
 gh repo clone IBM/vmwaas-terraform-examples
 ```

-If yu use HTTPS, use the following URL:
+Or using HTTPS with the following URL:

 ```bash
 https://github.com/IBM/vmwaas-terraform-examples.git
 ```

-## Obtain required basic information about your virtual data center
+## Obtain the required information about your virtual data center
 {: #vmware-as-a-service-vdc-vdcinfo}
 {: step}